 An explanation of how effective the specific actions were in making progress toward the goal.

-All of the actions were needed and effective in meeting the goal and the needs of the Organization.
-Transparency continues to be a goal so our partners are fully aware of our programs and the expenditures needed to support them.
+All of the actions were needed and effective in meeting the goal and the needs of the organization.
+Transparency continues to be a goal so our partners are fully aware of our programs and expenditures.